Christianity in the 9th century: Scandinavia

 Early evangelisation in Scandinavia was begun by Ansgar, Archbishop of Bremen, "Apostle of the North".
 Ansgar, a native of Amiens, was sent with a group of monks to Jutland Denmark around 820, at the time of the pro-Christian Jutland King Harald Klak.
 The mission was only partially successful, and Ansgar returned two years later to Germany, after Harald had been driven out of his kingdom.
-In 829 Ansgar went to Birka on Lake Mälaren, Sweden, with his aide friar Witmar, and a small congregation was formed in 831 which included the king's steward Hergeir.
-Conversion was slow, however, and most Scandinavian lands were only completely Christianised at the time of rulers such as Saint Canute IV of Denmark and Olaf I of Norway in the years following 1000.
+In 829 Ansgar went to Birka on Lake Mälaren, Sweden, with his aide friar Witmar, and a small congregation was formed in 831.
+This congregation included the king's steward Hergeir.
+Conversion was slow, but continued for more than a hundred years.
+Most Scandinavian lands were only completely Christianised at the time of rulers such as Saint Canute IV of Denmark and Olaf I of Norway in the years following 1000.

 The Roman emperor encouraged missionary expeditions to nearby nations including the Muslim caliphate, the Turkic Khazars, and Slavic Moravia.